ChaseDurand/wordle-bot/README.md

 # wordle-bot
 A repo for experimenting with powerlanguage's [wordle](https://www.powerlanguage.co.uk/wordle/).
+All work is done with word lists from release e65ce0a5, which have been modified since NYT's aquisition.

 ## Operation